Frequently Asked Questions

 Will working on the Review in August hurt me during EIP and callbacks?

 Not at all.
-The majority of (but not all) 2L members participate in the EIP process.
+Many (but not all) 2L members participate in the EIP process.
 Almost all (if not all) have felt that being on the Review substantially helped them during the interview process.
 Members will be expected to work the week of EIP, but most do so over the weekend or on days with no scheduled interviews.
 During callbacks, members may complete assignments electronically if they are unable to arrange their schedules to complete the whole week’s assignments in New York.
 The Review’s debit/credit policy also provides staffers the flexibility to have a somewhat lighter workload during EIP if necessary.

 I’m really passionate about a specific area of law.
 Would I be happier on that specialty journal?